folio-org/docs/content/en/docs/Settings/Settings_data_import/settings_data_import.md

 ---
 title: "Settings > Data import"
 linkTitle: "Data import"
-date: 2022-09-22
+date: 2023-11-07
 weight: 70
 tags: ["subtopic"]
 ---

-The Data export section of the Settings app is where you can configure the source and structure of the import files, map incoming records to existing records, configure the types of action to be taken on an import (creating new records, updating existing records, etc.), and define ways to transform the data and map data to particular fields (add a value to the information to the incoming record when importing such as a proxy).
+The Data Import section of the Settings app is where you can configure the source and structure of the import files, map incoming records to existing records, configure the types of action to be taken on an import (e.g., creating new records, updating existing records, etc.), and define ways to transform the data and map data to particular fields (e.g., add a value such as a proxy to the information in the incoming record, or eliminate data such as selected MARC tags from the incoming data).

-It is recommended that you configure the Data import settings in the following order:
+It is recommended that you configure the Data Import settings in the following order for a new Job Profile:

 1. Field mapping profile
 2. Action profile